RocketChat/docs-old/guides/rocket.chat-conference-call/conference-call-users-guide.md

 ![Call initiation - direct messages](<../../.gitbook/assets/Call initiation-Conference call.png>)

-After clicking the call button, the pop-up changes to the “calling state”.
+After clicking the call button, the pop-up changes to the ÃÂ¢ÃÂÃÂcalling stateÃÂ¢ÃÂÃÂ.
 This enables you to perform other actions while you wait for the receiver to answer.
 The ringer stays active for 30 seconds.

 ![Calling state](<../../.gitbook/assets/Calling state-Conference call.png>)